Derivatives of Parsing Expression Grammars: Analysis

-It is evident from the expression compaction rules in Table~\ref{compact-table} that no expression compaction rule increases the size of its expression or adds new expression nodes.
-In fact, nearly all of the compaction rules strictly reduce the size of their expression node, and many discard references to subexpressions, further shrinking the overall size of the expression.
-Since none of the derivative cases in Table~\ref{deriv-table} adds more than one new backtracking generation, $b$ is linear in the number of derivatives taken.
-Having bounded the size of a single expression node, I will now show that the number of expression nodes is also linear in the number of derivatives taken.
-The proof of this statement follows directly from the fact that taking the derivative of a nonterminal $A$ is the only operation which adds expression nodes to the larger expression, replacing the nonterminal expression $A$ with $d(\Rule(A))$.
-But since $\Rule(A)$ is statically defined, $^\#(\Rule(A))$ is a constant, and since derivatives are memoized the expression nodes comprising $d(\Rule(A))$ will only be added once per derivative step. $d(\Rule(A))$ may expand other nonterminal expressions to their respective derivatives, but at no point in this process will $A$ be recursively expanded, since due to the left-recursion elimination rule recursive expansions of $A$ are replaced with $\infty$, which does not add any more expression nodes.
-According to the preceding argument then, the number of expression nodes added during a derivative computation is bounded by $\sum_{A \in \NonT} {^\#}(\Rule(A))$, a constant, and thus the number of expression nodes is at most linear in the number of derivatives taken.
+Having bounded the size of a single expression node, it can now be shown that the number of expression nodes is also linear in the number of derivatives taken.
+The proof of this statement follows directly from the fact that taking the derivative of a nonterminal $A$ is the only operation that adds nodes to the expression, replacing $A$ with $\Rule(A)'$.
+But since $\Rule(A)$ is statically defined $^\#(\Rule(A)')$ is a constant, and since derivatives are memoized the expression nodes comprising $\Rule(A)'$ are only added once per derivative step. $\Rule(A)'$ may include expansions of other nonterminals to their respective derivatives, but cannot include a recursive expansion of $A$, since recursive expansions of $A$ are replaced by $\infty$.
+Since an $\infty$ expression is the same size as an $A$ expression, this expansion does not add any expression nodes, and $^\#(\Rule(A)')$ is bounded by a constant the size of the grammar.
+According to this argument, the number of expression nodes added during a derivative computation is bounded by $\sum_{A \in \NonT} {^\#}(\Rule(A)')$, a constant, and thus the number of expression nodes is at most linear in the number of derivatives taken.